amitrani6/time-series-examples/README.md

 # time-series-examples
 This repository contains examples of time series analysis.

-This repository contains five files and two folders:
+This repository contains six files and two folders:

   1) `price_data` - A folder that holds stock prices in `.csv` files